 The Long Version

 So here’s the loooong post, but it should contain a lot of useful information if you’re looking for a bare-bones setup.
-This assumes you’ve skipped past the top paragraph and are looking to go beyond wide-field camera lens and tripod photography and are looking to track the night sky with a telescope.
+This assumes you’ve skipped past the top paragraph and are looking to go beyond wide-field camera lens and tripod photography.
 Click the link below for another post on what you can do to take images tonight (weather permitting)!

 Back when I first started this, a good setup cost an amateur at least $20,000.
 Recently DSLR’s have become more popular and usable for astrophotography as chip noise has reduced.
 This even drove down the price of CCD cameras significantly and created a whole new market of astro-specific CMOS imaging cameras.
 Guiding software and ASCOM driver development have given some of the lower end mounts the guiding capabilities previously only found in mounts costing more than $10,000.
 While the morality of the OTA price decline is debatable, the result is not.
 Big name manufacturers have shipped out their production to China.
 Now these Chinese manufacturers have started selling to customers through some of the larger telescope dealers, causing OTA prices to go down even from state-side manufacturers.
 So let’s take a look at what I have, some alternatives, and their cost.
 I’ll go through the entire list so you know what to expect.